Attested: Ptolemy 2,3,20 Κοριτανοι, a tribe with 2 πολεις at Lincoln and Leicester.

 Name origin: As at the three places called Coria, the Cori- part naturally suggests Latin curia ‘court, tribal assembly’, possibly influenced by PIE *koro- ‘war, war-band’, and/or by Latin coria ‘hides, leather’, and/or by Greek χωρια ‘places’or χωρις ‘apart’.
 The –tani part is paralleled by the Latin names of at least 15 other ancient peoples; it may be just a banal adjectival ending, but it may also derive from PIE *ten- ‘to extend’.

 Notes: Tribal gathering places have been hugely important across the millennia, leaving traces in language and proper names, as well as in archaeology.
-Two volumes by Allcroft (1927, 1930) explain the relevance of words similar to cori-, with just one key chapter on moot mounds currently available online.
+Two volumes by Allcroft explain the relevance of words similar to cori-.
+Coin specialists tend to prefer the name Corieltauvi for these people.